 Few companies open their doors with the intent of staying the same size, or doing the same thing, for the life of the organization.
-Even the smallest business has a vision for the future of the company.
+Even the smallest business has a vision or plan for the future of the company.
 Planning is the first step towards achieving growth for any company.

 Companies also have a finite number of resources they can apply to running and growing the organization.
 Budgeting is a critical part of making sure you have what you need to operate and that you intelligently allocate funds for growth.